sighupio/fury-getting-started/fury-on-ovhcloud/README.md

 export OVH_CONSUMER_KEY="xxxxxxxxxxxxxxxxxxxxxxx"
 ```

-You also need to define the API endpoint and base url.
+You also need to define the API endpoint and base URL.
 Choose the values inside this table according to your localization:

 | OVH_ENDPOINT | OVH_BASEURL |
 |---|---|